 Length: 7-11 m (23-35 ft); Weight: 5-10 tons (5-11 U tons); Worldwide population: 500.000 (Antarctic Minke) Population in the North Atlantic Ocean: 130.000-150.000 individuals; Status: least Concern; Blow: almost none; Diet: krill, plankton & ﬁsh; Typical lifespan: 30-50 yrs; Icelandic name: Hrefna.
 They can stay underwater for about 3-15 minutes.

 Minke whales are the most common type of whale spotted around Iceland.
-They are known for their curiosity and for approaching the vessels quite closely.
+They are known for their curiosity and for coming quite close to the vessels.

-Sometimes they dive under the boats and then stick their heads up out of the sea.
+Sometimes, they dive under the boats and then stick their heads up out of the sea.
 Scientists call this behavior spy-hopping.
-However, unlike the humpbacks, minkes don’t raise their flukes out of the water when diving and are less likely leap.
+Unlike the humpbacks, however, minke whales don’t raise their flukes out of the water when diving and are less likely to leap.

-Where and when to see minke whales in Iceland: They are most commonly seen in the summer months around north and west Iceland.
-They prefer shallow waters and the coastal areas.
+They are most commonly seen in the summer months around North and West Iceland.
+They prefer shallow waters and coastal areas.

 The Sperm Whale

 Length: 12-20 m (40-65 ft); Weight: 30-50 tons (33-55 US tons); Worldwide population: not known; Population in the North Atlantic Ocean: not known; Status: vulnerable; Blow: forward projected; Diet: krill, plankton & ﬁsh; Typical lifespan: 60-70 yrs; Icelandic name: Búrhvalur.
 They can stay underwater for more than 2 hours.

 The sperm whale is the largest toothed predator on earth.
 The world’s most famous whale, the whale in the Moby Dick novel was a sperm whale.
 These whales have the largest brains of any animal on earth, six times larger than a human brain.